 Despite having Corolla in the name, the Toyota Corolla Cross doesn’t really bear many styling elements with the regular Toyota Corolla sedan.
 The front end looks like a cross between the Toyota RAV4, and Toyota C-HR, with a dominating front grille flanked my slim headlights and underlined by a black trim element.
 There is body cladding along the lower edge of the body and the wheel arches to accentuate the crossover nature of the model.

-Differences between the variants are limited to the wheels – 17-inch wheels for the 1.8G and 18-inch wheels for the 1.8V – as well as Bi-LED headlights in place of halogens for the, LED daytime running lights, and acoustic windshield glass for the 1.8V variant.
+Differences between the variants are limited to the wheels – 17-inch wheels for the 1.8G and 18-inch wheels for the 1.8V and Hybrid – as well as Bi-LED headlights in place of halogens, LED daytime running lights, and acoustic windshield glass for the all variants.
 You can get the Toyota Corolla Cross in Red Mica Metallic, Nebula Blue Metallic, Metalstream Metallic, Platinum White Pearl, and Graphite Metallic.

 The Toyota Corolla Cross has an interior that is, unsurprisingly, similar to the Toyota Corolla Sedan.
 The same free-floating display element for the infotainment sits front and centre on the dashboard, while the instrument cluster has a 4.2-inch colour TFT multi-info display to add a level of modernity.
 Black leather seats are standard even for the entry level model.

-As is the case with all Toyota products, the Toyota Corolla Cross limits its really big ticket items to the 1.8V variant.
+As is the case with all Toyota products, the Toyota Corolla Cross limits its really big ticket items to the 1.8V and Hybrid variants.
 We’re talking about Toyota Safety Sense, including items like the Pre-Collision System (autonomous emergency braking and warning), Lane Departure Alert with Steering Assist, Dynamic Radar Cruise Control and Lane Tracing Assist for higher speeds (no stop and go functionality), and Automatic High Beam.

-Common items to both variants are things like the Blind Spot Monitor with Rear Cross Traffic Alert, Tyre Pressure Warning System, Vehicle Stability Control (electronic stability control), Traction Control, Hill-start Assist Control, and ABS with EBD and Brake Assist.
-Seven airbags throughout the vehicle and ISOFIX child-seat anchors are also included for both variants.
+Common items to all three variants are things like the Blind Spot Monitor with Rear Cross Traffic Alert, Tyre Pressure Warning System, Vehicle Stability Control (electronic stability control), Traction Control, Hill-start Assist Control, and ABS with EBD and Brake Assist.
+Seven airbags throughout the vehicle and ISOFIX child-seat anchors are also included for all variants.